Agetech · V2D hero · dashed gold blocks mark assets still needed Read the editorial memo →

 What stays behind

 Three things came out of this work that weren't in the original brief.
-The interaction model from v2 — modal, artifact-first, value before intake — is now a design principle for the service going forward, not a one-time fix to a flow.
-The mode definitions, guidance content, and example outputs I produced are serving as the experience specification for the production AI system the client is building.
-And when the client suggested evaluating the next version internally rather than with real users, the argument for continued user testing had already been made: the next phase has user testing built into its plan.
+The interaction model from v2 — modal, artifact-first, value before intake — is now a design principle for the service going forward.
+The mode definitions and example outputs are serving as the experience specification for the production AI system the client is building.
+When the client suggested skipping user testing on the next version, the argument had already been made.

-The prototype is what made the beta defensible.
-A two-month beta with real users is a meaningful investment.
-It required proof that caregivers would actually engage, that the interaction model would hold, and that the service concept was more than positive reactions to an idea.
-The work produced that proof — and the proof came from building the real thing, discovering it was wrong, and rebuilding it before the study ended.
+The prototype made the beta defensible.
+A two-month beta required proof that caregivers would engage, that the interaction model would hold, and that the service concept was more than positive reactions to an idea.
+That proof came from building the real thing, discovering it was wrong, and rebuilding it before the study ended.